PiusLucky/ExamScoreCompiler/README.md

   - Very fast.

 # 🤸 What I could have done better
-  - Bring the Big O to 0(1) - constant time complexity
+  - Bring the Big O from 0(N) to 0(1) - constant time complexity
+  - Making it an in-place algorithm could have improved the space complexity from 0(N) to 0(1)
-  - I could have used a sorting algorithm instead of using the built-in <code>.sort</code>method.
+  - I could have used a sorting algorithm instead of using the built-in <code>.sort</code> method.